zackthehuman/guichan-sfml/README.md

 ## Example Usage ##

 The following example shows how to create an SFML window and integrate Guichan.
-A few widgets are also created, including one that draws an image and one that uses fonts.
+A few widgets are also created; including one that draws an image and one that uses fonts.

 ```c++